2020 forced me to change

 For the last four years I had been leading a forum that connects CEOs, senior executives and board members with their peers.
 I designed meetings that equipped senior professionals with everything they needed to address challenges, drive strategy, perform at the highest level, and create positive change.
 I am particularly proud that during my four-year tenure I turned what was a declining event into one of the most successful professional forums in the sector.

 So it was a real crashing down to earth moment to suddenly find myself made redundant after all that hard work and success.
-But maybe, it was also exactly what I needed to happen, because for a long time I had already felt that a new type of peer-to-peer networking organisation was needed for the housing sector.
+But maybe, it was also exactly what I needed to happen, because for a long time I had already felt that a new type of peer-to-peer networking organisation was needed for the affordable housing sector.
 Especially as a result of all the new challenges 2020 was presenting us all with.

 2020 forced us all to change